MLisman5113/Yale-CSEC491-Thesis/README.md

 - [Thesis Code](markov-model-qlV2.jl)

 ## Notes
-- All files are included as static PDFs.
+- All files are included as static files.
 - Internal links are relative to ensure correct navigation after compression or transfer.